30 Summer Jobs for Teachers That Will Bring in Extra Cash

 Jobs That Will Keep You Teaching

 For some teachers, summer is a time to get away from their regular day-to-day work.
 But for others, teaching is what gets them going in the morning.
-These jobs will bring in extra income while fulfilling that desire to keep teaching.
+If that’s you, consider one of these jobs to bring in extra income while fulfilling your desire to keep teaching.

 1. Teach English as a Second Language